 A few months ago, I stopped at a store to search for a new phone.
 The place I stopped at offered a couple of dozen different models of phones with different features, and I narrowed my search down to three or four that listed features on their boxes that sounded interesting.
-Usually, I’ll look online before I buy something like this, but I needed a new phone, and wanted to get one quickly.
+Usually, I’ll look online before buying something like this, but I needed a new phone, and wanted to get one quickly.

-A patent application from Google describes a way of using a mobile phone to take pictures of items, and sending them to the search engine to have it search through Google Product Search as well as other web sites, to find prices and reviews and other information about those items, and make a purchase online if you would like to.
-The images could be of a shirt that a friend is wearing, or a bicycle that you see parked on a street, or a package on a store shelf.
+A patent application from Google describes a way of using a mobile phone to take pictures of items and sending them to the search engine to have it search through Google Product Search as well as other web sites, to find prices and reviews and other information about those items, and make a purchase online if you would like to.
+The images could be of a shirt that a friend is wearing, or a bicycle that you see parked on the street, or a package on a store shelf.

 The process would start out by you taking a picture with your camera phone, or that you’ve uploaded to your computer or that someone sent to you electronically, or that you’ve found on a web site.